QueenieCplusplus/SSCP_Network/README.md

 * Tunneling, 隧道

-  using PPP in Layer5 is as same as PPP used in Layer 2.
+  using PPP in Layer 5 is as same as PPP used in Layer 2.

   *** PPP, P2P protocol